This is the story of Edwin's wrongful conviction put together with the documentation I have accumulated over the last 4 1/2 years.

 In other words, H.S. was LYING.

 Petty Officer Paul Skovranko stated at trial, he took his daughter to the Beaufort Naval Hospital.
-Which we now know never happened.
+Which we now know never happened, the hospital confirmed this and the medical records support it as well.
 Petty Officer Skovranko also talked about the child James, who put his hands in H.S.'s pant when they resided at Camp Pendleton had also exposed himself to H.S.
 This is the same James who H.S. told NCIS was present and witnessed her alleged sexual assault, along with Gloria Ehlers, but neither one of them was ever questioned.

 Stacey Skovranko's testimony at trial was impeached by the military judge.
 She was found to be inconsistant and untruthful in her testimony.
 She couldn't keep her lies straight.